Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Discussion

 \subsection{Dataset Limitations}

 Despite the high quality of our curated RibInst dataset, there are limitations to its generality.
 It is curated from a dataset that was originally designed for rib fracture detection and classification, meaning that the ribs included in the dataset may have varying degrees of underlying pathologies, limiting their representativeness of the broader (healthy) population.
-Therefore, caution must be taken when applying our model to wider real-world scenarios, as it may require additional training and testing on more diverse data distributions, such as more normal/healthy patient CT scans and full-body scans, to further ensure its performance and generality.
+Moreover, individuals with atypical numbers of vertebrae and ribs present another challenge for our parsing algorithm.
+The current model is trained predominantly on standard anatomical datasets, which limits its performance when faced with anatomical variations.
+Although we employ strategies such as \textit{RandomCrop} and \textit{RandomErase} to simulate limited FOV and fewer anatomical structures than standard situation, our method may struggle to handle cases with 13 pairs of ribs or 6 lumbar vertebrae.
+This issue could be addressed in the future by collecting more data of such cases or through specialized post-processing techniques.
+Therefore, caution must be taken when applying our model to broader real-world scenarios, as it may require additional training and testing on more diverse data distributions.
+This could include a greater variety of normal/healthy patient CT scans and full-body scans to further ensure its performance and generality.